SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - We can leverage Foundry to create a user.

 ### Create Dummy Data in Tests
+- The `static::createClient();` call also boots kernel, so we want to keep it at top, after it let's add the fixture.
 - Add `$user = UserFactory::new()->create([`.
 - Let's pass some data.
 - Add `'email' => 'test@example.com',`.